 The Greek capital buzzes away as one of the busiest cities in Europe Its wider metropolitan area is home to some 3.75 million people and it dominates the Attica region.
 Athens, after the 2004 Olympic Games holding, has been transformed into an easy- to-live –in city with a modern infrastructure network.
 In recent years is has also enjoyed a new wave of stylish shops, restaurants and hotels.
 All of this create an exciting and eclectic student experience, from historic sites to modern bars, and vibrant nightlife to leisurely coffees.

 Alba provides fully furnished, single or shared, apartments (with en-suite kitchen and bathroom) in walking distance from the School's campus.
 Accommodation is not included in the tuition fees however international students are eligible for discounted fixed rates per month including all bills.
 Depending on availability, accommodation is provided to incoming exchange students as well.

 Monthly living cost for studying in Athens depends on students’ life style.
 A rough estimation of average living cost in Athens is approximately 300-400 Euros per month (excluding accommodation).

-For more details on Accommodation costs and availability please contact Ms. Anna Vithoulka, [email protected]
+For more details on Accommodation costs and availability please contact contact International Student Services department: [email protected]

-After registration is completed, International Students get in direct contact with the International Relations Department for starting the VISA procedure.
+After registration is completed, International Students get in direct contact with the International Student Services Department for starting the VISA procedure.

 Before students’ VISA expires, the International Relations Office provides complete guidance and assistance to the students for issuing a 12 month student residence permit for Greece.
-ALBA covers the residence permit commission fees (150 Euro) and all the lawyer expenses who will submit the documents on behalf of the students at the immigration regional office in Athens.
+Alba covers the residence permit commission fees (166 Euro) and all the lawyer expenses who will submit the documents on behalf of the students at the immigration regional office in Athens.